-1. Park Plaza West: The creation of a world class film, TV and animation studio on a 91 acre site in Waltham Cross.
+Park Plaza West: The creation of a world class film, TV and animation studio on a 91 acre site in Waltham Cross.
 New film studios and employment hub with the aim of creating 5,000 jobs.

-2. Brookfield: The creation of a new town centre and Garden Village Suburb looking to create 2,000 new jobs and bring inward

-- 3. Park Lane Railway Station: Creation of a new train station to serve Waltham Cross and Park Plaza, supporting c.
+- 2. Brookfield: The creation of a new town centre and Garden Village Suburb looking to create 2,000 new jobs and bring inward investment into the borough of up to £1 billion.
+A new station at Turnford is being promoted as supporting infrastructure.
+It is anticipated infrastructure works will commence in late 2024. - 3.
+Park Lane Railway Station: Creation of a new train station to serve Waltham Cross and Park Plaza, supporting c.
 10,000 new jobs at sites within easy walking distance of the station and connecting business areas with the town centre and housing, enhancing the overall transport connections in the county.
 A Strategic Outline Business Case has been shared with Network Rail.
 This is expected to progress in 2025. - 4.
 Theobalds Business Park: The creation of a new Business Park to include a hyper-scale data centre, warehousing and a new Theobalds Enterprise Centre (TEC), creating up to 1,500 new jobs.
 The TEC has been completed and work on the data centre is expected to start in late 2023. - 5.
 Waltham Cross Renaissance: The revitalisation of the town centre to provide a range of new amenities including a skills hub, new public realm, leisure facilities to support health and wellbeing.
 This includes plans to provide up to 750 additional homes within the town centre.
 Work has already commenced on the Levelling up funded elements which are due to complete in 2026.